-The results from production function approach shows that the growth in total factor productivity (TFP) of Nepalese economy is very low (figure 3).
-During the late 1970s, TFP declined by 3.3 percent on average while it increased by 0.6 percent during the 1980s.
-Such growth rate remained about 0.5 percent during the 1990s and 2000s.
-However, TFP declined by 0.5 percent on average after 2011.
-This result confirms the findings of Khatiwada and Sharma (2002) and Bhandari (2010) for Nepalese economy.
-This imply for a necessity of raising the TFP in order to accelerate the growth of potential output.
-Studies (e.g. Khatiwada and Sharma (2002)) show that real exchange rate, trade openness and weather condition significantly affect the total factor productivity in Nepal.
-Minimizing the adverse effect of unfavorable weather condition, intensifying the trade openness and preventing the appreciation of real exchange rate would, thus, prevent TFP from further declining and may accelerate the growth of potential output.
+The results from production function approach show that the growth in TFP of Nepalese economy is very low (figure 3).
+During the late 1970s, TFP declined by 2.5 percent on average while it declined by 0.1 percent during the 1980s.
+During the 1990s and 2000s, TFP increased by 0.1 percent and 0.4 percent respectively.
+Moreover, TFP has declined by 0.4 percent on average during the last seven years.
+This result confirms the findings of Khatiwada and Sharma (2002) and Bhandari (2010) for Nepalese economy pointing towards the need of raising the TFP to accelerate the growth of potential output.
+Khatiwada and Sharma (2002)) show that real exchange rate, trade openness and weather condition significantly affect the total factor productivity in Nepal.
+Minimizing the adverse effect of unfavorable weather condition, intensifying the trade openness and preventing the appreciation of real exchange rate would, thus, prevent TFP from further declining and accelerating the growth of potential output.

 The output gap estimates are presented in figure 4 and figure 5.
-The output gap estimates are highly correlated across the methods with identical peaks and troughs.
+Such estimates are highly correlated across the methods with identical peaks and troughs.
 The results show that output gaps most often seem to follow the monsoon cycle in Nepal that repeats every four years.
-This result is convincing as the share of agriculture in GDP is significantly large during the period and the agricultural production in Nepal highly depend on monsoon.
-Thus, the output gap mostly reflects the monsoon cycle: the positive output gap associated with favorable monsoon and negative gap due to unfavorable monsoon.
+This result is convincing as the share of agriculture in GDP was significantly large during the sample period and the agricultural production in Nepal highly depend on monsoon.
+Thus, the output gap mostly reflects the monsoon cycle: the positive output gap associated with the favorable monsoon and negative gap with the unfavorable monsoon.

-The gap ranges from -4.0 to 2.1 percent under various methods: the largest negative gap occurred in 1980 due to the severe drought and the largest positive gap occurred in 2001 due to favorable weather conditions.
-Such gap is estimated around -2.5 percent in 2016 due to the devastating earthquake of April 2015 and disruption in supply situation from the border obstructions.
-The average output gap from the various methods is around -0.5 percent in 2017 indicating that the economy is still running below potential.
+The gap ranges from -4.2 to 2.4 percent under various methods.
+The largest negative gap occurred in 1980 due to the severe drought in Nepal that demanded a drastic fall in agricultural output of the economy.
+The largest positive output gap appeared in 2001 owing to favorable weather conditions and commission of Kaligandaki A hydropower project.
+Such gap stood around -2.5 percent in 2016 due to the devastating earthquake of April 2015 and disruption in supply situation that appeared from the border obstructions.
+The average output gap from the various methods in 2017 is -0.5 percent showing that the economy is still running below potential.
 All these methods indicate that the output gap was close to zero after the global financial crisis (2008-2013).
-The gap became significantly positive only after 2013 and later turned negative due to supply shocks arising from the earthquake and the supply disruptions appeared thereafter.
+The gap became significantly positive only after 2013 and later turned negative due to supply shocks arising from the earthquake and the supply disruptions.